More about getting hit by a car

 * Note that this data is collected from a single ride.
 I haven't been back to that road again.
 Maybe I will, but probably not.
 Still, this data does fit my memory of traffic on the road which I had ridden multiple times prior to being hit.

 |Moving Time:||6hrs, 16minutes|

 County Rd 55, itself, is a long road traversing Shelby County.
 The section of Co Rd 55 where I got hit connects AL State Hwy 25 with Old US Hwy 280.
 Here are the stats on that segment.

 |Vehicles:||4 (0.6/mi, 0.17/min)*|

 |Passing Speeds:||38.5mph (avg), 57.2mph (max)*|

-By uploading a ride and/or using data/visualizations from this site to make or guide any route decisions, you are agreeing to release mybiketraffic.com and its developers/owners from all damage claims, injury claims, or claims of any kind related to your usage or other people's usage of the site or any data/visualizations from the site.
-DO NOT UPLOAD OR USE THIS SITE AT ALL IF YOU DO NOT AGREE TO THESE TERMS.
+By uploading and/or syncing rides and/or using data/visualizations from this site to make or guide any route decisions, including whether or not to ride your bike at all, you are agreeing to release mybiketraffic.com and its developers/owners/employers from all damage claims, injury claims, or claims of any kind related to your usage or other people's usage of the site or any data/visualizations from the site.
+DO NOT UPLOAD, SYNC, OR USE THIS SITE AT ALL IF YOU DO NOT AGREE TO THESE TERMS.
 LEAVE IMMEDIATELY.
 This message is prominently displayed because this site makes no claims that using this site will keep you safe or safer.
 Also, you should have no expectation of privacy when uploading rides to this site.